Ladder Brackets

 - Solo work without rescue provisions

-- Sloped roofs above 10°
+- Sloped roofs with barge edges greater than 10°

-- Sites without fall arrest systems
+- Sites without fall prevention systems

-- Wet, icy, or unstable surfaces
+- Slippery, uneven, or unstable surfaces

 Safe Use Starts with Good Design

-- Designing around ladder brackets requires careful planning:
+Designing around ladder brackets requires careful planning:

-- Position brackets to allow the ladder to extend 1 metre above the roof
+- Position brackets to allow the ladder to extend 1 metre above the roof or to have an alternative hand grab / hand rail.

 Built for Real-World Conditions